teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/COMPLETE-EVENING-SUMMARY-GLOW-V2.md

 Tonight we built both.
 The graintime system with its accurate astronomical timestamps?
 That's navigation.
 You can chart your course through your work history with precision.
 The documentation in Glow V2 voice that explains why, asks questions, hand-holds through complexity?
 That's education.

-The dual Babashka and Ketos implementations?
+The dual Steel and Steel implementations?
 That's learning by doing.
-You don't just read about Ketos - you see working Babashka code, then see the equivalent Ketos code, and you learn through comparison.
+You don't just read about Steel - you see working Steel code, then see the equivalent Steel code, and you learn through comparison.

 The "as above, so below" symlink system?
 That's both navigation (one README that always shows current work) and education (teaching the Hermetic principle through code architecture).